Search for a new Z' gauge boson in $4\mu$ events with the ATLAS experiment: Data Interpretation and Results

 \subsection{Upper Limits}

 The upper limits on the production cross-section times branching fraction of the $pp\rightarrow \mu^+\mu^-Z'\rightarrow 4\mu$ process are calculated using a similar fitting procedure described in Section~\ref{subsec:p-scan}.
 Confidence intervals are computed based on the profile-likelihood-ratio test statistics~\cite{Cowan:2010js}.
 The observed and expected upper limits at 95\% CL on the cross-section times branching fraction, $\sigma (pp\rightarrow Z'\mu\mu\rightarrow 4\mu)$, are shown in \Fig{\ref{fig:xs_limit}}.
-Assuming the same coupling strength \coupzp of the $Z'$ boson to the second and third lepton families and to the left- and right-handed fermions, the upper limits on the coupling parameter \coupzp are extracted from the limits of the $Z'$ production cross-section times branching fraction using the $L_\mu-L_\tau$ model, where the branching fraction of $\mathcal{B}$($Z'\rightarrow \mu^+\mu^-) = {1\over 3}$, which is determined by counting all the possible \Zp decay modes in this model.
+The upper limits on the coupling parameter \coupzp are extracted from the limits of the $Z'$ production cross-section times branching fraction using the $L_\mu-L_\tau$ model, which is determined by counting all the possible \Zp decay modes in this model.
 At each generated $Z'$ mass point, a limit on the coupling strength \coupzp has been obtained from the cross-section limit.
 The observed and expected upper limits on the coupling parameter \coupzp are shown in \Fig{\ref{fig:coup_limit}}.
 The limits on the coupling \coupzp are in the range of 0.003 (for $m_{Z'}$ = 5~GeV) to 0.2 (for $m_{Z'}$ = 81 GeV) depending on the \Zp mass ranging from 5 to 81 GeV.
 This ensures that the ratio of the $Z'$ natural width and mass, $\Gamma(Z') / m_{Z'}$, is well below 1\% in this mass range.

 Motivated by theoretical interpretations in \Refn{~\cite{Altmannshofer:2016jzy}}, a 2-dimensional exclusion contour at 95\% CL in the parameter-space of $(m_{Z'}, \coupzp)$ of the $L_\mu-L_\tau$ model from this analysis is produced and shown in \Fig{\ref{fig:limit_comp}}.
 The parameter space exclusion regions calculated by theorists using data from the Neutrino Trident experiment~\cite{PhysRevLett.66.3117} and the $B_s$ mixing measurements by a global analysis performed in \Refn{~\cite{Altmannshofer:2016jzy}} are also shown in \Fig{\ref{fig:limit_comp}}.
-This had left a large gap in the parameter space not yet excluded, that was allowed to explain the LHCb $b\rightarrow s \mu^+\mu^-$ anomalies~\cite{Aaij2022,Aaij_2013}.
+This had left a large gap in the parameter space not yet excluded.
 This gap is now largely excluded by this analysis.

 \FloatBarrier